The ‘Nightly Show with Larry Wilmore’ has been cancelled and people are really not happy about it

 Late-night tv took a major hit on Monday when Comedy Central announced it was cancelling The Nightly Show with Larry Wilmore in the middle of its second year.

 Comedy Central’s president, Kent Alterman, said the show was cancelled because it “hasn’t resonated.”
-Alterman explained to The New York Times, “Even though we’ve given it a year and a half, we’ve been hoping against hope that it would start to click with our audience, but it hasn’t happened, and we haven’t seen evidence of it happening.”
+Alterman explained to The New York Times, “Even though we’ve given it a year and a half, we’ve been hoping against hope that it would start to click with our audience, but it hasn’t happened, and we haven’t seen evidence of it happening.” false

 While the show’s rocky ratings have been known for a while, the show’s sudden cancellation is still a bit surprising, especially with the presidential elections just around the corner.
 Unfortunately, it was just bad timing.
 According to the New York Times, Larry Wilmore’s contract along with other staff members was ending soon so the network had to decide whether or not to renew.

 The show’s announcement in 2014 (pre-Trevor Noah announcement) was a welcome one in comedy.
 Especially in late-night, diverse voices are rare.
 To have a late-night comedy show helmed by a black man and the first black woman late-night showrunner was HUGE and frankly, very needed.
 I think that’s why Monday’s news did not sit well with fans and celebrities alike.

 Even some in the political world were unhappy.